-Major League Baseball isn’t a contact sport, but brawls can
+Baseball is not considered a contact sport, but that doesn’t

 Almost every professional superstar athlete in every major sport in America was recruited to some college to play that sport.
 However, there are a few athletes at the elite level who weren’t recruited to play that sport, and surprised everyone with just how good they were.
 Let’s look at some of these amazing underdog stories.

 1) Scottie Pippen: Scottie Pippen is considered by many to be one of the 50 greatest NBA players of all time.
 He won six NBA Championships with Michael Jordan and the Bulls, and he appeared on 7 All-Star teams.
 However, it wasn’t always destined that he would be a professional athlete.
 His freshman year of college, he signed up to be the manager of the University of Central Arkansas men’s basketball team, where he also earned a walk-on spot.
 He grew seven inches after his first year in college, and soon became a very significant part of the UCA basketball team.

 2) Jimmy Graham: Jimmy Graham has established himself as one of the elite tight ends in the NFL over the past few years.
 However, he wasn’t always a football superstar.
 He played basketball for the well-established University of Miami Hurricanes for four years.
 After his undergraduate career was done, he decided to take graduate classes and play football during his last semester.
 After walking on to the team, he immediately earned himself a starting spot.
 He proved to be an offensive weapon and was drafted by the New Orleans Saints.